Changing course and proceeding to the next year carrying failed credits

 If you decide to change to the alternative course carrying your failed credits you will not be eligible to return to your previous course of study at any point in the future, as you would not meet the requirements.

-If you select this option, you will automatically be transferred onto the new course listed on your results page prior to the start of the 2023-24 Academic Year, you do not need to submit a change of course form for this to change to take place.
+If you select this option, you will automatically be transferred onto the new course listed on your results page prior to the start of the 2024-25 Academic Year, you do not need to submit a change of course form for this to change to take place.
 It may be possible for you to be considered to change to other courses within your department where you meet the course specific requirements to do so.
-If this is something you would like to consider, please contact your department directly.
+If this is something you would like to consider, please contact your school/department directly.

 Advice and support

-If you have been given the choice to carry fails into the next year of study on a different course or to undertake reassessment to remain on your current course and you’re not sure which to choose, then you should speak to the departments who run these courses as soon as possible to discuss your options.
+If you have been given the choice to carry fails into the next year of study on a different course or to undertake reassessment to remain on your current course and you’re not sure which to choose, then you should speak to the schools/departments who run these courses as soon as possible to discuss your options.

 It’s important to remember that marks from all years of study, including your current year, will appear on your Higher Education Achievement Report, as will any failed credits.